LAGameStudio/BSONGML/README.md

 ## Feature Summary

 * Non-asynchronous: Super simple two function interface, where you pass in a few options and can expect it to work.
-* Async event functions available as well.
 * Support for converting "Real" decimals to ints automatically.
 * Support for compressed files.
 * Detects simple arrays versus complex mono-structured and heterogynous arrays.
 By default, optimizes for "arrays of identical structures" to avoid needing to repeat key value pairs in the file, overcomplicating the structure of the data buffer.
 * Support for .bak automatic backup. (when overwriting)
 * Support for .bak.X where X is an incremental backup that is automatically incremented for providing multiple previous version backups. (when overwriting)
+* Async event versions of the read and write functions included.
-* Comprehensive test suite demonstrates all features.
+* Comprehensive test suite demonstrates all features (except the async functions).

 ## Considerations